jcourtois/cruby-pres/techniques/around_alias.md

 # around alias benefits

 - Great for logging method calls
+- Also turning method calls into hooks
-- Also permits for extensions
+- Also useful for functionality extensions
 - Handling of previously unsupported edge cases

 !SLIDE bullets